-Other expense, net, increased to \$4.9 million for the year ended December 31, 2017, up from \$285,000 in the same period of the prior year.
-The increase was due primarily to charges recorded related to the induced conversion of debt and increased interest expense resulting from the amortization of the discount on the 2017 convertible notes payable.
-These expenses were partially offset by a foreign currency transaction gains recognized by our Australian subsidiary and grant income earned during the current year period.
+Other expense, net, decreased to \$2.3 million for the year ended December 31, 2018, down from \$4.9 million in the same period of the prior year.
+In 2018, these expenses were primarily the amortization of the debt discount on the 2017 Notes.
+The decrease versus 2017 was due primarily to charges recorded in 2017 related to the induced conversion of debt and increased interest expense resulting from the amortization of the discount on the 2017 convertible notes payable.